Senior Pet Wellness Veterinarian

 -Diarrhea or constipation

--Lumps, or changes of skin color within an area
+-Lumps, or changes in skin color within an area

 -Bad smelling breath